 It’s a process.

-These five paintings came from a deliberate observation of emotions felt ‘after the milonga‘.
+Five paintings came from a deliberate observation of emotions felt ‘after the milonga‘.
 That is to say, not so much ‘after dancing tango’ as after the whole experience of attending the tango dance event itself ( I spend many hours a week at the milonga in Buenos Aires; such is la vida milonguera).
 The paintings transit the final months of 2015.
 Please read their story on my blog here:

 The paintings were a first attempt at letting the work come from a deeper place within me rather than from something I was actually looking at.
-SAL.

 The beginning.
 I tried to paint the energy I felt in a situation or person.
 Simple acrylic paint sketches of whatever or whoever came into my path.
 My mum was dying, I painted her in the Severn Hospice, I felt compelled to do it.
 Painting was the last gift she gave to me, and the first painting I ever made (the portrait in red and green) was of her when she was struggling with her illness.
 I love you mum, and every painting I make is for you.
 SAL.